-The study will enroll about 3,920 participants from each of the selected communities.
-Participants will be recruited from assisted living and skilled nursing facilities, outpatient health care facilities, and neighborhoods close to the selected community.
-The majority of participants will be recruited at random from specific locations in each community, such as near a grocery store, using a technique called time-location sampling (TLS).
-This goal of this method, which is sometimes called venue-based sampling, is to enroll children and adults who, as a group, will be very similar to the population of the community.
+The study enrolled approximately 26,000 people.
+Participants were recruited from assisted living and skilled nursing facilities, outpatient health care facilities, and neighborhoods close to the selected community.
+The majority of participants were recruited at random from specific locations in each community, such as near a grocery store, using a technique called time-location sampling (TLS).
+The goal of this method, which is sometimes called venue-based sampling, was to enroll children and adults who, as a group, were very similar to the population of the community.

-Participants who consent to join the COMPASS Study will answer some questions, provide a small amount of blood (about 2 teaspoons) for antibody testing, and may choose to collect their own mid-nasal swab or have a study staff member collect the swab for SARS-CoV-2 diagnostic testing.
-The blood test (antibody) results will not be returned but participants will be told how to obtain their nasal swab diagnostic test results.
-Participants in the COMPASS Study will be compensated for their time.
+Participants who consented to join the COMPASS Study answered some questions, provided a small amount of blood (about 2 teaspoons) for antibody testing, and could choose to collect their own mid-nasal swab or have a study staff member collect the swab for SARS-CoV-2 diagnostic testing.
+The blood test (antibody) results were returned but participants were told how to obtain their nasal swab diagnostic test results.
+Participants in the COMPASS Study were compensated for their time.

-6. What will happen to participants with a positive nasal swab test result for SARS-CoV-2?
+6. What happened to participants with a positive nasal swab test result for SARS-CoV-2?

-Participants with a positive SARS CoV-2 nasal swab test result will receive counseling about isolation and referral to care if needed.
-They will also be reminded of any regulatory requirements to inform local health authorities for follow-up and contact tracing.
+Participants with a positive SARS CoV-2 nasal swab test result received counseling about isolation and referral to care if needed.
+They were also reminded of any regulatory requirements to inform local health authorities for follow-up and contact tracing.

-7. When will the COMPASS Study begin enrolling people and when will results be available?
+7. When did the COMPASS Study begin enrolling people and when will results be available?

-The COMPASS Study is expected to start enrolling participants in October 2020.
-Results are expected in mid-2021.
+The COMPASS Study started enrolling participants in October 2020.
+Results are expected late-2021.

 8. What organizations are involved in the COMPASS Study?